 It is possible to apply advanced customizations to the MongoDB client

-that Spring Boot auto-configures by defining a bean of type MongoClientSettingsBuilderCustomizer
+that Spring Boot auto-configures by defining a bean of type MongoClientSettingsBuilderCustomizer.

-Mockito 1.x is no longer supported for @MockBean
+Mockito 1.x is no longer supported for @MockBean and @SpyBean.
+If you don’t use spring-boot-starter-test

 to manage your dependencies you should upgrade to